jlinoff/jlinoff.github.io/README.md

 * The project is available [here](https://github.com/eSentire/grape).

 ## Grok
-Grep-like tool written uin go that searches for files that match regular expressions using concurrency to improve performance.
+Grep-like tool written in Go that searches for files that match regular expressions using concurrency to improve performance.

 * The project is available [here](https://github.com/eSentire/grok).